vr000m/ConMon/README.md

 * If you do not want the choose the network interface every time then pass it as a command-line argument.
 You can use `ifconfig` to lookup the interface names.

+* If you want to use the loopback interface then set BLOCK_LOOPBACK=0 in `conmon.h`.
+Note: you'll have to `touch` or re-save the `conmon.cc` for the re-compile to work.

 For example: